Exact equality of the MSEs for two types of nonlinear adaptive systems: Saturation and dead-zone types: Related Works

 Nonlinear components within adaptive signal processing systems have been extensively explored, particularly regarding the saturation characteristics inherent in power amplifiers and transducers such as loudspeakers and microphones.
 The erf saturation-type nonlinearity has been thoroughly studied and well understood owing to its mathematical tractability.
 However, another critical form of nonlinearity, the clipping saturation type, which exhibits piecewise linear characteristics, has not been as extensively analyzed.
 Clipping saturation-type nonlinearity is crucial for accurately representing the saturation phenomena in adaptive systems.
 This type of nonlinearity is particularly challenging to model and analyze owing to its nondifferentiability.
 Costa {\it et al.} highlighted this in their study\cite{Costa2008}, in which they noted that to facilitate the development of analytical models, it is convenient to approximate the piecewise nonlinearity by a continuous and more mathematically tractable function.
 They\cite{Costa2008} even validated the theoretical results of their erf-type nonlinearity with computer simulations that employed piecewise linearity, underscoring the practical relevance of such studies.
 Despite their importance, there remained a significant gap in the literature concerning the analytical study of clipping saturation-type nonlinearity.
-This gap indicated a potential area for future research, where more detailed analytical methods needed to be developed to better understand and predict the behavior of adaptive systems encountering this type of nonlinearity.
+This gap indicated a potential area for future research, where more detailed analytical methods are needed to be developed to better understand and predict the behavior of adaptive systems encountering this type of nonlinearity.

-Based on the aforementioned background, Miyoshi\cite{Miyoshi2022} investigated the behaviors of an adaptive system where the output of the adaptive filter exhibits clipping saturation-type nonlinearity using a statistical-mechanical approach.
+On the basis of the aforementioned background, Miyoshi\cite{Miyoshi2022} investigated the behaviors of an adaptive system where the output of the adaptive filter exhibits clipping saturation-type nonlinearity using a statistical-mechanical approach.
 His analysis clarified the existence of a critical saturation value at which the system toggles between mean-square stability and instability.
 He also derived the exact value of this critical saturation.

-Following these advancements, in this study, we perform a statistical-mechanical analysis of the behavior of an adaptive signal processing system where the output of the unknown system exhibits saturation-type nonlinearity, and separately, where it exhibits dead-zone-type nonlinearity.
-The main contributions of this paper are as follows: